LeiaInc/LeiaUltraleapUnitySample/README.md

 Follow these steps to explore and interact with the sample scene:

-1. **Open the Scene**: In Unity, navigate to the `Scenes` folder found in the Project window.
-Locate `LeiaUltraleapSampleScene` and double-click it to open.
+1. **Open the Scene**: In Unity, navigate to the `Scenes/LeiaUltraleapSampleScene` and double-click it to open.

 2. **Launch the Scene**: Press the Play button in Unity.
 This action starts the scene, allowing you to interact with the model using hand gestures.